Jokymon/capylang/README.md

 To insert specific unicode code points in strings, we use the more flexible notation `\u{xxx}` as used in Rust, Swift or PHP rather than the stricter, fixed length variants with `\u` and `\U` in Java, C, C++ or C#.

+### Structure of bodies

+For the moment we take the route that any body (function body or later if and loop bodies) consists of a sequence of expressions and semicolons.
+We define the following rules accordingly:

+ * A body may be completely empty
+ * If a body is not empty, then it must start with a ';'
+ * Between every two expressions must be a ';'
+ * A body may be finished by an expression (without trailing ';').
+In that case, this last expression defines the type of that body.
+This in turn defines the type of an 'if'-expression
+ * If a body is terminated with a ';', then this body always has type 'void'
+ * We treat everything as expressions, there are no statements.
+Even a 'let'- statement is treated as expression, but one that has type 'void'